PlotTwist: A Creative Plot Generation Framework with Small Language Models: Proposed Methodology

-To ensure reliable and consistent aspect-wise evaluation, each NQD is specified through explicit, instruction-level criteria that translate abstract narrative concepts into concrete and observable failure modes.
-Narrative coherence is assessed by identifying breakdowns in logical progression, causal relationships, and structural consistency, including plot holes, contradictions, and incoherent world-building.
-Emotional turning points are evaluated by examining the strength and plausibility of emotional arcs and pivotal moments, with attention to missed opportunities or unearned developments.
-Tone consistency is assessed by detecting abrupt or incongruent shifts in mood, genre, or atmosphere that disrupt narrative immersion.
-Pacing is evaluated through the rhythm and distribution of narrative events, identifying rushed, stagnant, or uneven progression.
-Character development is assessed by examining the presence of meaningful character arcs, coherent motivations, and authentic relational dynamics, while avoiding penalization of minor or functionally constrained roles.
+To ensure evaluation that is reliable, consistent, and independent of the identity of the LLM applying it, each NQD is specified through a rubric of ten explicit, instruction-level criteria that translate abstract narrative concepts into concrete and observable failure modes; each criterion is scored on a $[0,1]$ scale, and the criterion scores are summed to yield an aspect score out of ten.
+Narrative coherence, for example, is assessed by identifying breakdowns in logical progression, causal relationships, and structural consistency, including plot holes, contradictions, and incoherent world-building.
+The remaining four dimensions are specified in the same style; the full rubrics and exact prompts appear in Appendix~\ref{sec:appendix-agentic-evaluation-prompts}.